-Your success is highly dependent on the the size and depth of your network.
-The quality of your relationships with your connections also matter a lot.
+Your success is highly dependent on the size and depth of your network.
+The quality of your relationships with your connections also matters a lot.

 Use your idle time to actively build your connections– whether that is having after-work drinks with your boss or colleagues, talking to entrepreneur friends and listening to their wisdom and experiences, having dinner with people who can be your business partner or clients, getting coffee with your subordinates and getting their valuable feedback, brainstorming with your mentor over desserts, etc.

 Be deliberate with the kind of people you spend time with and make each meeting count.
 Establish the right contacts and you will know who to call in every situation.